 The final key distinguishing characteristic of torture, which is central to the aforementioned legal definitions, is the severity of pain and suffering involved.
 This was highlighted by the European Court of Human Rights, which in 1978 reasoned that “the distinction between torture and inhuman or degrading treatment derived principally from the difference in the intensity of the suffering inflicted.
 The term torture attached a special stigma to deliberate inhuman treatment causing very serious and cruel suffering.”
 The word torture stems from the Latin “torquere” which means to twist or torment.
 Biologists and anthropologists have written at length about pain in the body, including pain experienced during torture.
-Sussman detailed that pain during torture must be “acute” or “prolonged,” produces “fear, disorientation and hopelessness” and is, by its very nature, mentally as well as often physically.
+Sussman detailed that pain during torture must be “acute” or “prolonged,” produces “fear, disorientation and hopelessness” and is, by its very nature, mentally as well as often physically harmful.
 As a condition for ratifying the Convention Against Torture, the U.S. defined mental torture as mental harm caused by “the intentional infliction or threatened infliction of severe physical pain,” the administration of “mind altering substances,” the “threat of immediate death” to the victim or another.

 This feature of torture, however, is the most ambiguous, with many differing stances being taken on what constitutes “severe” pain, often in highly political circumstances.
 The U.S. assertion that torture must comprise serious physical pain akin to “such as death or organ failure” can be contrasted with the use of “acute” pain adopted by Greece and Luxemburg, or “particular pain” used by Latvia.
 Egypt, on the other hand, states, “imposes no prerequisites concerning the degree or extent of pain or suffering.”